How to Set Up an IT Company in Dubai?

 Book a free consultation today and let Shuraa make your IT business in the UAE simple and stress-free.

-1. How to start an IT company in Dubai?
+1. How Can I start an IT company in Dubai?

 2. Can I fully own my IT company in Dubai as a foreigner?